Volkswagen and unions: Westmoreland, Pennsylvania

 Volkswagen of America (VWoA) opened its first production plant in Westmoreland County, Pennsylvania in 1976 and renamed the plant to Volkswagen Westmoreland Assembly after acquiring it from Chrysler.
 VWoA immediately recognized the United Auto Workers via a card check.
 For the assembly line, Volkswagen did not develop its own skill base for Westmoreland, instead bringing in workers from Detroit, Michigan.
 100 workers were also brought in from Great Britain.
 A pool of 40,000 people applied for jobs at Westmoreland.
 No more than 20% of the workers had ever worked for an automobile manufacturer before.
-The average age of workers was 24–26; at the time this was considered a demographic that was "independent and militant."
+The average age of workers was 24–26; at the time this was considered a demographic that was "independent and militant".
 VWoA chose employees not by skills, but by how long they had been unemployed.

 From the outset, minorities picketed the site, seeking fair treatment in the hiring process and by its first 20 months of operation, workers had staged six walkouts.
-In a 1992 New York Times article, the plant was described as the only "transplant" factory that the UAW had succeeded in representing, and that the plant "began with a strike and lurched from problem to problem before closing" in 1988.
+In a 1992 New York Times article, the plant was described as the only "transplant" factory that UAW had succeeded in representing, and that the plant "began with a strike and lurched from problem to problem before closing" in 1988.

-On October 13, 1978, six months after the plant opened, UAW workers staged a wildcat strike at Westmoreland for salaries equal to those received by General Motors Corporation (GM) employees.
-Picketing workers chanted "No Money, No Bunny".
-In 1981, Westmoreland Assembly avoided a strike when it reached agreement with the UAW over essentially the same issue: the disparity between wages earned at Westmoreland, where assemblers made an average of $10.76 per hour, and those at auto plants in Detroit, where GM and Ford assemblers made an average of $11.42 per hour.
+On 13 October 13 1978, six months after the plant opened, UAW workers staged a wildcat strike at Westmoreland for salaries equal to those received by General Motors employees.
+Picketing workers chanted "No Money, No Bunny", in reference to the Golf vehicle internally nicknamed the Rabbit.
+In 1981, Westmoreland Assembly avoided a strike when it reached agreement with UAW over essentially the same issue: the disparity between wages earned at Westmoreland, where assemblers made an average of $10.76 per hour, and those at auto plants in Detroit, where General Motors and Ford assemblers made an average of $11.42 per hour.

-Volkswagen settled a 1983 discrimination suit with the UAW to settle claims that they discriminated against Black employees at Westmoreland Assembly.
+Volkswagen settled a 1983 discrimination suit with UAW to settle claims that they discriminated against Black employees at Westmoreland Assembly.
 Plaintiffs had sought $70 million when filing the lawsuit, charging that management had initiated or tolerated "a pattern and practice" of limited hiring and promotions of Black people, that Black workers were also subject to arbitrary firings and demotions and that the company openly allowed racial insults and threats in the workplace.
 Three days after the lawsuit was filed, a prominent Black executive at the Westmoreland Assembly and spokesman for the "VW Black Caucus" committed suicide, bringing further notoriety to the lawsuit.
 The presiding federal district judge said the case has turned into "a media event".
 VWoA denied the charges and later settled the case without admission of guilt in 1989, paying 800 plaintiffs $670,000 and the United Auto Workers $48,000.
-On July 14, 1988, VWoA closed the plant.
+On 14 July 14 1988, VWoA closed the plant.